trendscenter/gift-bids/README.md

 1. A directory with image files in accordance with the BIDS format (my_data)
 2. An empty output directory (gift_out) you may create
 3. A configuration directory with your configuration file and change the syntax of ZZZ in accordance with box below and your configuration file.
-4. Choose subject(s) you want to process, by replacing XX YY NN with subject number(s) and AA and BB with session numbers in box below (e.g., 01 02 ...
-NN) and you may run:
+4. Choose subject(s) you want to process, by replacing XX YY NN with subject number(s) and AA and BB with session numbers in box below (e.g., for subjects: 01 02 ...
+NN and for sessions ses-01 ses-02) and you may run:
 ```
 $ docker run -ti --rm \
   -v /tmp:/tmp \